How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Understand anxiety – and reduce it specifically

-Many people associate an endoprosthesis (artificial joint) with fear of pain or loss of control.
-However, modern medicine and specialized clinics today offer an almost pain-free experience.
+Many people associate joint replacement surgery (artificial joint replacement) with fear of pain or loss of control.
+However, modern medicine and specialized clinics now offer a virtually pain-free experience.

-Open discussions with the surgeon or anesthesiologist help to reduce concerns.
+Open communication with the surgeon or anesthesiologist helps to alleviate concerns.

 • Breathing techniques or meditation for stress reduction

-• Daily relaxation times, to promote sleep and regeneration
+• Daily relaxation timeto promote sleep and regeneration

 • Positive visualization: Imagining being able to walk or run again without pain